The ROI of Brand Intimacy

 In their 2017 Brand Intimacy Report, MBLM demonstrated the quantifiable effects of brand intimacy.
 In terms of revenue, intimate brands exceeded the Top 10 companies listed on both the Standard & Poor’s 500 and Fortune 500 lists.
 The Top 10 companies from the Brand Intimacy Ranking had a whopping average growth rate of 10.3%.
 Meanwhile, Standards & Poor companies were growing at 5.7% and Fortune 500 companies at a low 3.2%.
 Intimate brands also established an upper hand in pricing as well: 33% of people are willing to pay 20% more for an intimate brand, whereas only 6% of people were willing to pay that same 20% increase for non-intimate brands.
 Intimate brands have been proven to excel over time, have stronger growth revenue, and command price premiums.

 Brand intimacy is not just for B2C companies either.
 CEB Marketing, in partnership with Google, found that B2B buying is extremely personal, more so than B2C buying because the level of personal risk is much higher.
 Buyers cold potentially lose time, credibility, and even their jobs if their purchase goes wrong.
 Therefore, buyers who see a supplier’s business value are four times more likely to consider that brand in the future.
 However, business value alone is not enough.
-Any company can claim great results.
+Whether you are a Fortune 100 pharmaceutical giant, a specialized rubber injection molding firm, or an innovative manufacturer of aluminum window frame extrusions (or any other B2B business), any company can claim great results.
 Personal value, which extends beyond functional benefits, includes social, emotional, and self-image benefits that translates to great brand intimacy.
 Buyers with strong connections to their B2B brands will maintain higher rates of consideration, purchase, and willingness to pay a premium.

 It’s no longer enough for companies to focus on customer experience and brand perceptions.
 Companies must provide authenticity to customers who have increasingly more substitutes to choose from.
 Mario Natarelli, partner at MBLM, said in a press release, “In order to continue building bonds, [brands] must continue to increase engagement and enhance the lives of their customers by delivering convenience, access, new service and seamless experience.”
 It would seem that the marketers are wasting no time swapping in their traditional methods for more intimate ones.